Jason Washington: Texas State (second stint)

 Washington rejoined the Bobcats as the cornerbacks coach on February 5, 2011.

 In 2014, Washington was named a secondary coach.

 Houston

 In 2015, Washington was hired as the special teams coordinator and cornerbacks coach at Houston.

 Texas

 On November 27, 2016, Washington was named the recruiting coordinator and cornerbacks coach at Texas, joining Tom Herman's new coaching staff.

 On January 10, 2020, it was announced that Texas would not retain Washington.

 Mississippi State

 On February 1, 2020, Washington was hired as the safeties coach for Mississippi State.

 In 2022, Washington was promoted as the running backs coach.

-On January 2023, Washington was named the director of player development.
+In January 2023, Washington was named the director of player development.

 On December 5, 2023, Washington was named as the Director of Life Skills and NFL Liaison by coach Jeff Lebby.

 South Alabama

 On January 15, 2025, Washington was hired as the co-defensive coordinator and cornerbacks coach at South Alabama.